dario2994/pol2dom/README.md

 ## Installation
 ### Method 1: Install the Python package using `pipx`
-The tool `pipx` is like `pip` (so it allows to install python packages in the local system) but uses virtual-environments transparently to avoid polluting the global python environment)
+<sub>The tool `pipx` is like `pip` (so it allows to install python packages in the local system) but uses virtual-environments transparently to avoid polluting the global python environment.</sub>

 Run
 ```bash